 LONGSTAFF: It invalidates the statute, yes.
 Fourteen states at that time, yes, I think.

-ANGLIN: So, the changed circumstance, now, is that the supreme law of the land has been changed since your case ... by the Supreme Court in its Lawrence decision, saying that all these laws, upon which Judge Estes based his decision, that you were a criminal, have now been invalidated as contrary to the protections of the United States Constitution.
+ANGLIN: So, the changed circumstance, now, is that the supreme law of the land has been changed since your case ... by the Supreme Court in its Lawrence decision, saying that all these laws, upon which Judge Estes based his decision (that you were a criminal), have now been invalidated as contrary to the protections of the United States Constitution.

 LONGSTAFF: Well, Jeff said that we can try, even though they’ve said that, we can go the legal routes, still, if you want.
 But he said, “It’s probably going to be expensive and I don’t think there’s much chance of us winning.”
 And I said, well, I’ve spent enough money doing this, so I couldn’t see the point.
 It could drag on for years.
 And, you know, at my age, I’d never see the benefits of that.
 And so, after hanging up on the phone with him, I got to thinking, “Well, there is one way, perhaps, and that would be a presidential pardon.”
 And then I thought, “Well, I live here in Oak Cliff; my Congressperson is Eddie Bernice Johnson; and she’s very gay friendly … maybe approaching her office.”
 Because I was friends with Harryette Ehrhardt, so I called Harryette, and told her, and she said, “Well, come over to my house and we’ll talk about this.”
 She said, “I’ll have Terry Hodges over, at the same time, and she works in Eddie Bernice Johnson’s office … unofficially, kind of thing, as a fund raiser … that’s her job there, I think.”
 So we sat in Harryette’s living room there on Swiss Avenue, in her house, and we talked about it.
 And so I said, “What are the chances of a presidential pardon?”
 And Terry Hodges was extremely keen on this, and she said, “Well, I want a presidential pardon, too.”
 With her issues.
 And she said, “I’ll talk to the Congresswoman and we’ll see if there’s anything that can be done.”
 So anyway, the Congresswoman agreed that it would be a good issue to go with.
 So we started then getting the information they wanted about me … mostly the legal issues … to apply for a presidential pardon.
 So Tom Coleman, in California, was extremely helpful.
 He had kept my old files.
 So he and his law firm there, pro bono, I might add, thank goodness, did a lot of work and investigated the presidential pardon issues ... you know, what we would need to get that.
 And so I took it all over to Eddie Bernice Johnson’s office … so they’ve got all of that information now, and they forwarded a copy to the Justice Department in Washington, and also to the White House.
 So that’s where it’s sitting now.
 It’s all pending.
 The Justice Department, I think, has to recommend it and say, yeah, this is a good case, to go forward with it to the Office of Pardons within the administration.
 Something like that.
 And they called back and said the biggest issue we’ve got here … I mean … what charges have been brought against you?
 I said, “Nothing.”
 And they asked if I had been accused of anything, and I said, “No.” I said, “I have no convictions of any kind.
 Nothing.”
 And they said, “This is the difficulty.”
 And this is where Tom Coleman’s work came in and said that presidential pardons have been used for people who have not been convicted of any crime ... namely Richard Nixon ... and a lot of other politicians … Oliver North, I think.
 And all of these people came up.
 And anyway Oliver North maybe not, but Richard Nixon was one.
 And there were quite a few others … and they were all pardoned, and had committed no crime.
 Their slate was wiped clean so nothing could happen to them.
 And I thought, if this could happen for me, then I could apply for naturalization again.
 So, anyway, I thought, “It’s a long shot, but just for the hell of it.
 It’s not costing me any money.”
 This is the thing.
 I’m tired of spending money on that issue, you know.
 But it’s in the history books.
 It has made its mark.
 The federal laws got changed, because of the publicity in my case.
 Barney Frank and Alan Simpson … Senator Simpson and Congressman Frank … co-sponsored a bill and got the law amended.
 So homosexuals, then, could legally come into the country.
 That was all back in the late 80s when that happened, and so I think that was accomplishment enough.
 You know?
 That was good ... that something happened.
 That no one would be intimidated again upon entering the United States.